gdelarmelindo/42-Libft/README.md

 # 42 Libft

+Libft is the first project of 42 cursus.
+It required basic knowledge in C and Shell.

 ## Part 1 - Lifbt functions

 In this first part, were re-coded a set of the libc functions, as defined in their man.
 The functions needed to present the same prototype and behaviors as the originals.
 The functions’ names were prefixed by “ft_”.
 For instance strlen becomes ft_strlen.